jaspereb/Retinanet-Tutorial/README.md

 Train until the tensorboard curves flatten out.

 # Deploying
-Once training has finished you want to grab the best (lowest classification_loss) model and convert this to inference mode.
-In the tensorboard output find the lowest point on the classification_loss curve (alternatively the highest mAP), this will have a step number if you mouse over it.
+Once training has finished you want to grab the best (lowest loss) model and convert this to inference mode.
+In the tensorboard output find the lowest point on the loss curve (don't use classification_loss by accident), this will have a step number if you mouse over it.
 The step index is from zero whereas the snapshots start from 1 so add 1 to the step value and find that .h5 file in the snapshots directory you set during training.
 Copy this file to somewhere you want to keep it then convert it to an inference model.

 If the lowest step loss was step 5 the commands are